Skip to main content

 This is an optional route.

-1. (Optional) Add a 2D text object in the scene and set its size as 15.
+1. (Optional) Add a 2D text object in the scene and set its size as 25.
 Rename it as Remaining Text.

-1. (Optional) Go back to the scene and switch to Entity tab.
+1. (Optional) Go back to the scene and switch to the Entity tab.
 Then tick UI Screen to enable the UI entity.

 1. (Optional) For Remaining Text, adjust its position, rotation and scale so that when we run the game, the player can see the UI text on the screen.